Draw the significant resonance contributors of the following spec... | Channels for Pearson+

 1. A Review of General Chemistry Intro to Organic Chemistry

 Draw the significant resonance contributors of the following species.
-Identify the major and minor contributors to the resonance hybrid.
+Identify the minor and major contributors to the resonance hybrid.
 Are there any resonance contributors which contribute equally to the resonance hybrid?

 Draw the significant resonance contributors of the following species.
-Identify the major and minor contributors to the resonance hybrid.
+Identify the minor and major contributors to the resonance hybrid.
 Are there any resonance contributors which contribute equally to the resonance hybrid?

 ANSWERS OPTIONS